-10. Preliminary Plan of Subdivision 4-05080: On April 6, 2006, the Planning Board approved Preliminary Plan of Subdivision (PPS) 4-05080 for the entire Parkside project (formerly Smith Home Farm), as formalized in PGCPB Resolution No. 06-64(A/2)(C).
-The following conditions warrant discussion in relation to the subject SDP:

-2. A Type II Tree Conservation Plan shall be approved with each specific design plan.
+- 10. Preliminary Plan of Subdivision 4-05080: On April 6, 2006, the Planning Board approved Preliminary Plan of Subdivision (PPS) 4-05080 for the entire Parkside project (formerly Smith Home Farm), as formalized in PGCPB Resolution No. 06-64(A/2)(C).
+The following conditions warrant discussion in relation to the subject SDP: - 2.
+A Type II Tree Conservation Plan shall be approved with each specific design plan.

-Two Type II tree conservation plans (TCPII) have been submitted with this application, and the Environmental Planning Section has recommended approval with conditions.
-Should the TCPIIs be approved as recommended, the project would be in conformance with this requirement.
+Two Type II tree conservation plans (TCPII) have been submitted with this application, and the Planning Board approved them with conditions.